Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Methods

-The undesirable states $\ket{\psi_i}\bra{\psi_i}$ in (\ref{PGHZstate}) are diagonal, so they do not carry any information about $\theta$.
-We can estimate the lower bound of the variance of parameter $\Delta\theta^2$ by calculating the Fisher information.
-We explain it in the next section, where we introduce the notion of the Quantum and classical Fisher information.
+The undesirable states $\ket{\phi_i}\bra{\phi_i}$ in Eq.~(\ref{PGHZstate}) are diagonal because they are generated by the photon loss.
+So, they do not carry any information about $\theta$.
+We can estimate the lower bound of the variance of the parameter $\Delta\theta^2$ by calculating the Fisher information.